Jazzg3/Personal-Projects/README.md

 ## Amazon site work
 ![IEM1](/images/IEM1.jpeg)
-While working for IEM, now part of Siemens, I worked as a full-time field technician on Amazon data center sites for six weeks as part of the commissioning team tasked with final installation, safety and electrical checks, and general fixes.
+While working for IEM, the largest independent switchgear manufacturer at the time, I was as a full-time field technician on Amazon data center sites for six weeks as part of the commissioning team tasked with final installation, safety and electrical checks, and general fixes.
 Before this, I completed six weeks of training on low and medium voltage switchgear design, assembly, and testing at the IEM Florida switchgear factory.
 I also received training in the basics of engineering management.
 Additionally, I participated in final maintinence and administrative handover of the responsibility for switchgear to Amazon Web Services.

 ## Rural Hydropower